Lauriston Road Cemetery

-The Lauriston Road Cemetery is an historic Grade II listed Jewish cemetery on land east of Lauriston Road (formerly Grove Street) to the north of Royal Gate East, Victoria Park, Hackney in the East End of London, E9.
+The Lauriston Road Cemetery is an historic Grade II listed Jewish cemetery on Lauriston Road in South Hackney.
 The cemetery opened in 1788, having been purchased by the Germans' Hambro Synagogue in 1786.
 It was closed to further burials from 1886.

 The cemetery is open to visitors by appointment only.

 The London Garden Trust notes that there are "notable plane, and other semi-mature trees in the grounds, and numerous headstones and chest tombs set in grass."

 History

 There are records of a small Sephardic Jewish community in Hackney from the 18th century.
 After the first cemetery belonging to the Hambro Synagogue was closed in Hoxton Street in 1878 (and no longer exists), land east of Grove Road was bought by Leon Gompertz and other Ashkenazim acting on behalf of the synagogue.
 The land included a building, part of which was occupied by Sarah Tyssen (d.
 1779), widow of Samuel Tyssen.
 When the cemetery was opened the Hackney area was largely undeveloped and the grounds served as a rural retreat with little changing until the arrival of the railways in the 1850s, allowing much faster connections to the City of London.
 The cemetery was extended in 1852 to the front but the grounds soon became dilapidated.
 In 1870 renovations of the cemetery took place, funded by Mrs Flatou to the sum of £1,200 in memory of her late husband Louis Victor Flatou.